 R&D Tax Credit and NOL Sales Generate Nondilutive Capital, Recoup Investment Dollars

-Arable Labs is a technology start-up in Princeton, New Jersey that is breaking new ground in the agriculture sector.
-It was co-founded in 2014 by Adam Wolf who today serves as the company’s Chief Scientist.
-Wolf came to New Jersey to take a research position at Princeton University where he and his co-founders incubated the ideas that would underly Arable Labs’ technology.
-They determined that New Jersey, combining a strong software engineering pool and a deep agricultural research and farming heritage, would be an ideal place to launch the company.
+Arable Labs is a technology start-up in Princeton, New Jersey, breaking new ground in the agriculture sector.
+It was co-founded in 2014 by Adam Wolf, who today serves as the company’s Chief Scientist.
+Wolf came to New Jersey to take a research position at Princeton University, where he and his co-founders incubated the ideas that would underly Arable Labs’ technology.
+They determined that New Jersey, combining a strong software engineering pool and a deep agricultural research and farming heritage, would be ideal for launching the company.

 Until PM Business Advisors (PMBA) reached out, Arable was not aware of New Jersey tax incentives, including the New Jersey R&D tax credit and the Technology Business Tax Certificate Transfer Program, which enables qualified, unprofitable NJ-based technology or biotechnology companies with fewer than 225 U.S. employees to sell a percentage of net operating losses (NOL) and research and development tax credits to unrelated profitable New Jersey corporations.

 Adam Wolf learned about these incentives when PMBA’s National Tax Credit Practice reached out to him via email.
 According to Wolf, “I was intrigued, and we had an initial conversation.
 They were smart and utterly clear about how it works, but I thought it was too good to be true.
 I checked with our tax accountant, and sure enough, this was real.
 For every start-up, cash is king.
 I know it’s more complicated than this, but to me, it amounts to free money on the table, and it’s obvious to take advantage of it.”